multani/gcp-changelog/content/looker/index.md

 ### Feature

 The [Query Concurrency System Activity Explore](https://cloud.google.com/looker/docs/usage-reports-with-system-activity-explores#query_concurrency) is now available.
 This Explore can help you identify periods of high load and investigate performance bottlenecks that are related to database connection limits. **Note:** This feature launch was delayed and is now available in Looker 25.14.
 This item was updated on August 13, 2025.

 ### Fixed

+An issue has been fixed where certain API calls would fail to time out and would instead run indefinitely. **Note:** This item was added August 18, 2025.

+### Fixed